synapse-ai-labs/synapse-api/README.md

 - Serverless
 - Globally distributed, with data replication across multiple zones, ensuring a high level of availability and resiliency.
 - Simple API endpoints with OpenAPI support and request validation
+- Embedding model consistency across namespaces - by utilizing Cloudflare D1 as **namespace metadata layer**, the API ensures that all vectors in a given namespace are automagically embedded using the same model.

 ## Get Started